New Orleans Personal Injury Lawyer

 Once we have reached a settlement figure you are comfortable with, or the trial has ended, the case doesn’t immediately close.
 There are several legal things to wrap up before you can cash a check.

-During the claim process, our firm will have collected all the medical bills you have outstanding because of your accident.
+During the claim process, Cueria Law Firm, LLC, New Orleans will have collected all the medical bills you have outstanding because of your accident.
 We will compile these into an expenses sheet which will be outlined in your settlement statement.
 This includes contacting Medicaid or Medicare to find out if any bills were claimed by those programs, in which case you may have to pay them back.
 It is our job to make sure that any bills you are responsible for getting paid before the settlement is signed.

 We may have also received a “lien notice” from parties who you have held a past unpaid debt to.
 Common examples of this include medical providers, unpaid child support, and prior legal representatives if you dismissed a lawyer on this case.
 We will do our best to investigate each one and negotiate the amount being billed for you.
 In some cases, we may give you a partial payment, withholding an amount which may be claimed by a lien holder until we have cleared up the final lien amount.

 Once we have a clear understanding of where the money that has been awarded is going, we will call you to schedule a settlement meeting.
 During the settlement, the attorney will review what it legally means for you to accept the settlement offer.
 This will usually mean you are giving up any future right to make a claim.
 If you have any questions regarding this, you should ask our New Orleans personal injury attorney.
 After that, you will receive a check.